src-dbgr/BinomialDistribution/README.md

 # Binomial Distribution - Heuristic Approach vs Mathematical
-Simple implementaiton of Binomial distribution
+Simple implementation of Binomial distribution

 You may play around with the values within BinomialDistribution.java
 - iterations = 100_000;